|

 While the danger of relapse may be present for the rest of the individual’s life, there is often an increased risk as the individual is transitioning out of inpatient rehab and back to their normal routine.
 This is particularly true when it comes to returning to work.
 For many who lived with addiction, substance use may have been a key part of decompressing after a long day at work.
 New habits take time to establish, and in the meantime, the individual may have to be especially vigilant about not falling back into old patterns.

-Those in certain lines of work may have relied on drugs or alcohol to help them cope with difficult with stressful circumstances, dangerous situations, or tragedies they faced while on the job.
+Those in certain lines of work may have relied on drugs or alcohol to help them cope with difficult stressful circumstances, dangerous situations, or tragedies they faced while on the job.
 Unfortunately, those stressors will still be there after rehab, meaning it’s important for the individual to find other ways to decompress.
 Finding a support group, keeping a journal, and continuing to attend therapy are essential for recovery.

 Finding a Strong Support System

 Support systems can come from a variety of sources.
-For some, the people living in their home can provide direct or indirect support, helping them maintain a sober lifestyle.
+For some, the people living in their homes can provide direct or indirect support, helping them maintain a sober lifestyle.
 Support may also come from friends, neighbors, coworkers, or their religious community.
 For others, support needs to come from outside their immediate circle and may be comprised of strangers in a 12-step recovery group.
 This is particularly true if the individual’s home environment is transient or otherwise doesn’t support recovery, or if their closest friends are still living with addictions.

 Navigating Triggers and Cravings